Bibliotheca Teubneriana: Original "Teubner" font

+Original Teubner Greek type, older (Iamblichus 1960) and newer (Pindarus 1964b).

 This type was in regular use at least from the 1870s to the 1970s, for verse and prose texts.
 In older (e.g., nineteenth-century) Teubners, several old-fashioned features of the type (almost crabbed by the Porsonian standard more familiar in the English-speaking world) are still found which would later be smoothed away, for example, omega with bent-in ends, medial sigma that is not completely closed, and phi with a bent stem.